canonical/chaos-engineering/docs/how-to/index.md

 ## Day-2 operations

-Day-2 operations cover the management and maintenance of Charmed Chaos Engineering platform over its lifecycle.
+Day-2 operations cover the management and maintenance of Canonical Chaos Engineering platform over its lifecycle.